Günther Rall: Early life and career

 On 4 December 1936, Rall joined the 13.
 (Württembergisches) Infanterie-Regiment of the Army in Ludwigsburg as a Fahnenjunker (junior officer candidate).
 From 1 January to 31 June 1938, he attended the Kriegsschule, a military school in Dresden.
 In the summer of 1938, Rall requested to be transferred to the Luftwaffe.
 Now an Oberfähnrich, he was trained as a pilot at Unterbiberg airfield.
 On 1 September 1938, he was promoted to Leutnant (second lieutenant).
-Rall then attended the Jagdfliegerschule Werneuchen (fighter pilot school) from 15 July to 15 September 1939 and was then posted to 4.
+Rall then attended the Jagdfliegerschule Werneuchen (fighter pilot school) from 15 July to 15 September 1939.
+He was then posted to 4.
 Staffel (4th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 16 September where he served as a Rottenführer (flight leader of a Rotte).